Ramani-Narasimha/End-to-End-Retail-Sales-Analysis/README.md

 ## 🔍 Project Overview

 This is an end-to-end retail sales dashboard built using **Power BI**.
-I created synthetic retail sales data and used it to perform **data cleaning, data modeling, analysis, and visualization**.
-The goal of this project is to convert raw sales data into **interactive dashboards and meaningful business insights** that support decision-making.
+I created synthetic retail sales data to simulate real-world retail sales scenarios for analytical purposes and used it to perform **data cleaning, data modeling, analysis, and visualization**.The goal of this project is to convert raw sales data into interactive dashboards and meaningful business insights that support decision-making.

 ---